nychealth/coronavirus-data/trends/Readme.md

 ### deaths-by-day.csv

-This file contains citywide and borough-specific daily counts of probable and confirmed deaths.
+This file contains citywide and borough-specific daily counts of total deaths.
 Deaths are aggregated by the date of death.
 To address variation in the number of cases diagnosed per day, we have included a 7-day average (mean).
-This is calculated as the average of number of cases on that day and the previous 6 days.
+This is calculated as the average of number of deaths on that day and the previous 6 days.

 This file includes data since February 29, 2020 based on the date that the Health Department classifies as the start of the COVID-19 outbreak in NYC (date of the first laboratory-confirmed case).